jsotiro/docker-multiscan/README.md

 Save the repaired workbook.

+For issue #2, if you see 0 results from a scanner run the script with the individual scanner id (using the -s param) and verbose mode -v

 ## Where can I get help?
 Raise and issue in GitHub

 ## Can I contribute a fix or improvement?
-dmscan belongs to those who use it and want it improved and you can always contribute fixes or improvements using  pull requests.
+dmscan belongs to those who use it and want it improved.
+You encouraged and welcome to contribute fixes or improvements using  pull requests.

 (c) John Sotiropoulos 2021.
 This software is licenced under Apache License 2.0 and is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 The full license notice can be found in the LICENSE file.